 I find that creamy no-stir peanut butter works best in this recipe.
 If your peanut butter is too dry, as natural peanut butter can sometimes be, the cookies may be too crumbly.
 I’ve used Whole Foods Organic Creamy Peanut Butter and Aldi’s Organic Creamy Peanut Butter and both worked well.
 If you’re using natural peanut butter, be sure to stir it well before using.

 If you don’t have coconut sugar, you can substitute brown sugar.

-To make 1 cup of oat flour, add 1 cups of oats to a blender or food processor and pulse for about 30 seconds or until crumbly.
+To make the oat flour, add 1 cups of oats to a blender or food processor and pulse for about 30 seconds or until crumbly.
 It doesn’t have to be super fine.

 Keywords: peanut butter cookies